aimat-lab/3DSC/README.md

 ```
 The results will be saved under `results/machine_learning`.

 Warning: Please note that because we removed the `SOAP` and `MAGPIE` columns from the github version of the 3DSC<sub>MP</sub>, you need to first run the command above to generate the 3DSC<sub>MP</sub> before running this command.
 Additionally, please note that this command needs a couple of hours and several GB of disc space to run, because per default it trains 100 models (and 25 for the 3DSC<sub>ICSD</sub>) for 10 different train fractions in order to reprodude the results of the paper.
-If you want to reduce these numbers you should be able to quickly identify them in the source code.
+If you want to modify these numbers you should be able to quickly identify them in the source code.

 #### The 3DSC<sub>ICSD</sub>